 If beavers have room to live without causing trouble, it is best to leave them be.
 However, if beaver activity is causing dangerous conditions or property damage, action should be taken.
 In the past, one option to reduce these impacts was to hire a trapper to remove beavers.
 While trapping is still an option that some pursue, many landowners and managers are choosing alternatives that leave beavers right where they are.

 Beavers Northwest can help you find the right solution to your beaver conflicts.
-We specialize in providing technical advice to property owners who are experiencing beaver conflicts.
+We specialize in providing technical advice and assistance to property owners who are experiencing beaver conflicts.
 We focus on non-lethal management options to alleviate flooding and property damage without harming beavers.
 Learn more at the below links and contact us for consultation and other answers.

 Beavers Northwest serves Western Washington and beyond!